 This course introduces a number of approaches to program planning and evaluation, and highlights both practical aspects of the program design and evaluation process, and more conceptual or theoretical aspects.

 This subject aims to give students an appreciation of the nature of human service organisations as a context, vehicle and target of social work interventions.
 Several theoretical perspectives on human service organisations will be explored and students will be introduced to a number of specific dimensions useful in understanding organisations, like goals, mission, technology and culture.
 They will also examine the different ways in which such organisations are structured for line and task accountability and what difference the overall size of the organisation makes for both workers and clients.
 The environment in which an organisation operates and its inter-organisational field are of inc...

 |Year 2 - Semester 2 - Elective Subjects|

 This course explores the interface of policy and practice in the delivery of aged care services.
 The responses to policy shifts in aged care over time will be explored.
 The course will then focus on the present day impact of health care, mental health, income security, housing, and employment, educational and recreational policies on the delivery of services to older citizens collectively and as individuals.
 Case studies will be used to illustrate both the theoretical and practical aspects of designing and delivering services.

 Detailed Information POPH90267

-This subject gives students a foundation for social work practice in the field of services to children and young people at significant risk of harm and their families and carers, using a framework for understanding and responding in their family network and community.
-It covers key policy debates, program arrangements, practice trends and ethical issues in services to protect children and young people, and promote their well-being.
-The subject pays particular attention to the theoretical and practical aspects of understanding and responding to risk and serious harm.
-It examines both routine and innovative approaches to policy development and service provision in the areas of family suppor...
+Child and family welfare is a long established major field of practice for professional social workers.
+This subject, delivered predominantly online, offers flexibility and opportunities for self-directed learning.
+The subject gives students a foundation for social work practice in the field of services to children at risk of harm, and their families and carers.
+It uses a framework for understanding and responding to the child in the family, network and community.
+The subject pays particular attention to the theoretical and practical aspects of understanding and responding to risk and serious harm to children.
+It considers state-level, national and international approaches to protecting c...

 Detailed Information SCWK90039